-EXAMPLE ITINERARIES Below are example itineraries for the 7 night Alto Chubut Ride and for a 3 night stay at El Sapucai - although note these are only examples of what is planned and day-by-day arrangements may be varied by your guides at their discretion if the weather or other local conditions require.
+EXAMPLE ITINERARIES Below are example itineraries for the 8 night Alto Chubut Ride and for a 3 night stay at El Sapucai - although note these are only examples of what is planned and day-by-day arrangements may be varied by your guides at their discretion if the weather or other local conditions require.
 Alto Chubut Ride - Example itinerary Day 1 - Own arrangements to arrive Bariloche airport in Argentina.
 Meet your guide and driven with the group to a small hotel or guesthouse in Bariloche.
 A full briefing and dinner at a traditional steak restaurant.
 Night in Bariloche.
-(D) Day 2 - An early breakfast before setting off on the drive towards the Pichileufu River area, about 35 kms south from Barlioche.
-To arrive at Pichileufu you will cross one of the most important ranches in the region "El Condor", which breeds sheep and cattle - you are likely to see large herds of both.
-Meet the horses, saddle up and set off riding passing between rocky mountains and across the Patagonian steppe.
-Stop for a picnic lunch by a small outpost before continuing on to camp, set up in the wilderness and free from sounds of the city.
-Dinner around the camp fire, night in tents. (about 5-6 hours riding).
-(B,L,D)
+(D) Day 2 - Breakfast and you will be met at your hotel and driven south, initially following the well-known Route 40 that links the north and south of Argentina.
+Then, head through some of the northern Patagonia lake region into the immensity of the steppe and along smaller gravel roads until you finally arrive at "El Sapucai", your hosts' simple farmhouse.
+Before dinner there should be time to meet the team, the horses and for an hours ride.
+Dinner and night El Sapucai with accommodation in the farmstead or yurts.
+(NB No electricity but a shower with hot water!)
+(D)